 Then, when I create content, I can just shove it into one or more categories, and as long as it “kinda” belongs there, I have plausible deniability.
 Does How To Not Be So Goddamn Scared All The Time fit into “Being In Business”?
 Eh, I could make the case.
 Loosely.
 But it does help me separate Website Makeover: 12 Little Things That Make A Big Impact from being in that category.

 When it comes to categories, I don't believe people ever say “Hmm, is that the right category for this post?”
 So I don't think you can get it wrong.
 All it has to do is “kinda” fit there.
 And since you can have more than one category, each post doesn't have to fit in a perfect box.
 Really, people want categories so they can get reading a whack of similar-enough articles at once.
 They don't really care if they're perfectly sorted.

 So, my general advice?

 Go back to your copy of the 1-Hour Content Plan and spend 5 minutes (AND NO MORE) on the “Categories” worksheet.
-Forget your blog exists, and answer the question “What kind of shit CAN I talk about?”
-You’ll come up with a dozen arenas.
+Forget your blog exists, and answer the question “What kind of stuff CAN I talk about?”
+You'll come up with a dozen arenas.